rkumar0206/ManageYourRenters/README.md

   * Now you can mark the payment as cleared or you can add partial payments (if the user gives you money in parts)

 ---
+## Track Money

+ In this category you can track your money based on other sub categories like :
+ * EMI
+ * Loan
+ * Contracts / Deals
+ * Others